 - Chicken liver: If your child doesn’t like eating beef and pork, serve them lean poultry, such as the chicken liver instead.
 Chicken liver is an iron-rich food that can offer 9.2mg of iron per two and a half ounces (75g) of serving (11).
 Besides, it can provide high-quality protein, vitamin A, vitamin B2, vitamin B12, choline, and copper.

-- Seafood: Seafood can offer a significant amount of high-quality lean protein, omega-3 fatty acids, vitamin D, vitamin E, and vitamin B. On average, three ounces (85g) of salmon (Atlantic, raw, wild), tuna (fresh, yellowfin), and shrimp (raw) can provide 0.68mg, 0.65mg, and 1.8mg iron, respectively (12) (13) (14).
+- Seafood: Seafood can offer a significant amount of high-quality lean protein, omega-3 fatty acids, vitamin D, vitamin E, and vitamin B. On average, three ounces (85g) of salmon fish (Atlantic, raw, wild), tuna (fresh, yellowfin), and shrimp (raw) can provide 0.68mg, 0.65mg, and 1.8mg iron, respectively (12) (13) (14).
 Some other seafood children can enjoy in moderation to get more iron are crab, clam, oyster, and mussels.

 Non-Heme Iron-Rich Foods